Profile of Reading

 • Reading is the 3rd most unequal ‘city’ in terms of wealth (Centre for Cities, Gini co-efficient 2017)

-• Reading is below the national level in terms of child poverty, with just under 1 in 7 children, or 17%, in relative poverty.
-This is an increase on 15.5% in the previous year (DWP 2022), and has been steadily increasing since 2015 (with the exception of a dip in 2020)
+• Reading is below the national level in terms of child poverty, with just over 1 in 6 children, or 15.6%, in relative poverty.
+This is a decrease on 17% in the previous year (DWP 2023), following a steady increase since 2015 (with the exception of a dip in 2020)

 • According to the Index of Multiple Deprivation (2019), Reading as a whole is ranked the 141st (rank of average score) most deprived out of 317 local authorities in the country, compared with 142nd most deprived in 2015.
 There are 5 Lower Super Output Areas (LSOAs) in Reading within the most deprived 10% nationally, compared with 2 in 2015.
 Super Output Areas (SOAs) are a set of geographical areas developed following the 2001 census.
 Lower Layer Super Output Areas (LSOAs) typically contain 4 to 6 OAs with a population of around 1500